Fiserv/apim/docs/getting-started/make-your-first-api-call.md

  <!-- theme: info -->
     > #### Note
     >
-    > Default request-payload can be copied from the API Postman collection document and you may modify.
+    > You can use request-payload from Postman collection document and you may modify.
-7. Modify the field values in JSON code that you want to test POST AND PUT API methode
+7. Modify the field values in JSON code that you want to test POST and PUT API method
 8. Click Send.
 API response is generated in the Response section